How Customer Insights Help Product Teams Build Features People Want

 • Is feature bloat confusing users?

-• Are competitors eating your lunch with a simpler solution?
+• Are competitors winning with a simpler solution?

-Imagine this scenario we've all encountered: a fintech app team assumes users are abandoning the subscription flow because of price.
-But research reveals it's actually because the language around data security is vague and triggers trust concerns.
-That's the kind of insight surveys never uncover.
+A fintech team assumes users abandon the subscription flow because of price.
+Research reveals the real issue: vague security language triggers trust concerns.
+That's the kind of insight a survey never uncovers.

-Week 3: Finding the Patterns (and the Money)
+Week 3: Find the Patterns and the Revenue

-• Behavioral patterns invisible when looking at individual users
+• Behavioral patterns invisible at the individual user level

 • Feature gaps costing customer acquisitions